NarutoUzumaki77/capstone/README.md

 2. `Actor` table holds actor information, and have a one to many relationship with `Starring` table
 3. `Casts` table allows the user to assign a cast to a movie, and have a one to many relationship with `Starring` table
 4. `Starring` table allows the user to assign an actor to a cast
+5. Cascading is enabled, deleting a parent will delete all child relationship, delete a movie will delete the cast id

 ## REST Resource